Call for Proposals

 CIC is seeking proposals that reflect research, expertise and/or practical experience that is innovative, well-grounded, and related to community indicators.
 Proposals must be submitted online using the form below.

-The Call for Proposals for the 2019 CIC Impact Summit has been extended until May 3.
+The Call for Proposals for the 2020 CIC Impact Summit closes March 31.
 The program committee will review and accept submissions during the open submission period.
-The committee expects to have proposals reviewed and final acceptances before May 24.
+The committee expects to have proposals reviewed and final acceptances before April 30.

 Please review carefully before submitting.
 All fields that include a little red asterisk are required, but you are encouraged to fill out every field.
 Please upload the body of your proposal as a PDF or WORD (.doc or .docx) file of no more than 500 word and not to exceed 250 MB.

-Please contact CIC if you encounter any problems while completing the file.
+Please contact CIC if you encounter any problems while completing the form.